👍 Rating — 4.69 (13 votes)

 The ODC model for product engineering is suitable for companies looking less for autonomous, independent development teams and more for a team(s) of developers who act as extensions of existing groups within the product organization.
 In other words, this model could be called the “Additional Firepower” model because it is more about adding contributing team members to an already formed team that exists locally.

 Thinking an ODC is your game?
-Here are 8 specific benefits you’ll love:
+Here are 8 specific benefits you can gain through establishing an offshore development center:

 Setting up a software development center in a popular offshore country like Ukraine, Romania, or Brazil will cost much less than in the US.
 You cannot compare the cost of rent in New York to a place like Kyiv.
 So from acquiring a location to setting it up, it’s all part of the savings game with an ODC.